Brute Forcing Web Logins with DVWA

 In this tutorial, I will show you how to beat the Low, Medium and Hard levels of the brute force challenge within DVWA (Dame Vulnerable Web App).

 If you want to follow along and have not yet got DVWA setup, take a look at this tutorial on Setting up a Vulnerable LAMP Server.
 This will run you through setting up a vulnerable virtual machine and installing DVWA.
-I have used this as bases for all my web hacking tutorials on Hemps T
+I have used this as bases for all my web hacking tutorials on Hemps Tutorials.

 I have been meaning to write this tutorial for a while after the popularity of a previous tutorial Brute Forcing Passwords with THC-Hydra.
 Which I cover using hydra to brute force a whole bunch of services exposed to the internet but in the brute forcing Webpage Login section I used a Firefox add-on called Tamper Data as the proxy to intercept the web requests and construct the hydra command.